MrrDanial/MrrDanial/README.md

 </div>

 ### :man_technologist: My name is Dan.
-I am a backend developer
+I am a frontend developer
-- :zap: I’m working as a backend developer for 6+ years and good in this.
-Mostly it's work with frontend and backend in web applications.
-3 years of JS/TS web automation.
+- :zap: I’m working as a frontend developer for 2+ years and good in this.

-- :telescope: In my free time, I learning Node.js, making little projects for fun.

 - :mailbox: How to reach me: